Israel Travel Insurance: Plans & Prices

 Match Your Plan to Your Itinerary

 A walking tour of Jerusalem carries different risks than a desert hike in the Negev or a visit to the Golan Heights.
-If your itinerary includes border areas, remote archaeological sites, or outdoor excursions, you’ll want a plan with high medical and evacuation coverage.
-We recommend at least $100,000 in Emergency Medical coverage and $250,000 in Medical Evacuation coverage, especially for older travelers, group tours, or first-time visitors.
+Whether your itinerary includes border areas, remote archaeological sites, or outdoor excursions, you’ll want to make sure your policy provides coverage for all aspects of your adventure.

 Consider Add-Ons for Adventure and Pilgrimage Activities